-One thing this measure of responsivity does not account for is that it is sensitive to variability in the measure of declarative-taking, since White & Rawlins' (2018b) method for selecting predicates based on acceptability with declaratives allows predicates that might be quite middling with declaratives.
+selecting predicates based on acceptability with declaratives allows predicates that might be quite middling with declaratives.
 This situation is potentially problematic because the generalizations discussed in §2 presuppose that a predicate is acceptable with declaratives; but it is largely unavoidable, since there is no natural acceptability threshold distinguishing grammatical and ungrammatical items in MegaAcceptability (see the histograms in White & Rawlins 2020: Appendix C).
-To deal with this, White & Rawlins (2018b) weight their analyses by acceptability with a declarative-predicates that are less acceptable with declarative-taking across only predicates in the MegaVeridicality and then apply the normal cumulative distribution function to those values.
+To deal with this, White & Rawlins weight their analyses by acceptability with a declarative-predicates that are less acceptable with declaratives receiving less weight.
+To derive this weight, they z-score the measure of declarative-taking across only predicates in the MegaVeridicality and then apply the normal cumulative distribution function to those values.
 This method ensures that predicates that are the "most" declarative-taking have weights near 0.

 Figure 3 (left) plots the measure of responsivity against the measure of veridicality, with transparency corresponding to the declarative-taking weight.
 The line shows a linear regression weighted by declarative-taking weight.
-The corresponding correlation weighted by declarative-taking is -0.10 (95% CI = [-0.20, 0.00]).
-This correlation violates the predictions of \mathbb{V} , even under the worst-case simulation assumptions discussed above, suggesting that \mathbb{V} is false as a generalization about the lexicon as a whole.
+The corresponding correlation weighted by declarative-taking is -0.16 (95% CI = [-0.26, -0.07]).
+This correlation violates the predictions of $\mathbb{V}$ under even the worst case scenario described above, suggesting that $\mathbb{V}$ is false as a generalization about the lexicon.